- 1 Article Summary: Moving to Malta from UK

 Moving to Malta from UK: The Complete Guide for UK Expats

-Moving abroad without a properly structured financial exit plan can trigger unexpected UK tax liabilities, pension exposure and residency mistakes that are costly to reverse.
+Moving to Malta without a properly structured UK exit plan can trigger avoidable UK tax liabilities, pension mistakes and residency problems that are expensive to reverse.

-Avoid UK exit tax errors before departure.
+- Avoid UK exit and Maltese tax residency mistakes before relocation.

-Protect pensions before transferring or accessing benefits.
+- Protect UK pensions before restructuring, transferring or drawing benefits.

-Structure tax residency correctly from day one.
+- Structure Maltese tax residency and remittance planning correctly from day one

-Book My Free 15 Minute Exit Strategy Assessment.
+Book My Free 15-Minute Exit Strategy Call.

 Limited private strategy slots available each week.

-Trusted by UK nationals relocating to global expat destinations.
+Trusted by UK nationals globally.

 Prefer to speak directly?
-Tel: +44 208 058 8937
+Tel: +44 208 058 8937.

 Why Malta Tops the List for UK Expats: Benefits of Living in Malta